michaelw123/rl/MultiArmBandit.md

   arm: contains features of the bandit

-  Algorithm: four althorithms are implemented by typeclass Algorithm: epsilon greedy, incremental, gradient, and ucb
+  Algorithm: six althorithms are implemented by typeclass Algorithm: epsilon greedy, incremental, gradient, ucb, Thompson Sampling, and Baysean.

   scalanlp's breeze is used for numerical computation, and breeze-viz for data visualization